Category: Medical Monitors

 Comparisons of LCD Color and Monochrome Displays in Diagnostic Imaging

 The types and number of imaging data handled by hospitals are increasing as we witness improvements in medical technology.
-This is having an impact on the type of imaging you need to use, as well as the type of display you need to view and analyze images.
+This is having an impact on the type of imaging you need to use, as well as the type of medical display you need to view and analyze images.
 As a result, you will see combined use of monochrome and color images to achieve the greatest diagnostic accuracy.

 The choice between LCD Color and monochrome displays in diagnostic imaging is not a simple one.
 Each has some advantages over the other, and a comparison that considers the unique needs of your facility is warranted.